 The student is responsible for obtaining assignments from his/her teachers.
 It is the responsibility of the student to obtain all make-up work.
 If a student is absent for a day or two, they may get the missed assignments from their teacher.
 If a student is absent for three days or more and will be unable to return to school immediately, their parents may call the school and make arrangements to pick up the student's textbooks and missed assignments.
 In either instance, the student will be given adequate time to hand in these assignments.
-Arrangements for absences other than illness should be made prior to the absence and make-up work should be done prior to the absence, if at all possible.
+Eg. One day of absence equals one day to make up work.
+Two days of absence equals two days to make up work, etc. Arrangements for absences other than illness should be made prior to the absence and make-up work should be done prior to the absence, if at all possible.
 It is the student's responsibility to contact the teachers for information and scheduling regarding make-up work and tests.

 Students who are unexcused from school may not be allowed to make up missed work.
+Students who are suspended from school will be able to make up for any missed work.